Skip to main content

 Critiques and Clinical Nuances

 While the Saturation Model provides a powerful and elegant framework, it is important to acknowledge the complexities of prostate biology.
 Some research has questioned the direct evidence supporting the model, suggesting that the original studies were sometimes interpreted out of context.
-For instance, some data show a continuous, albeit shallow, increase in prostate response even at higher androgen concentrations, suggesting that saturation might be less absolute than originally proposed.
-The prostate is a heterogeneous tissue, and androgen sensitivity can vary.

-Nevertheless, the model remains the most robust explanation for the overwhelming clinical evidence showing that testosterone therapy, when used to restore physiological levels in hypogonadal men, does not proportionally increase the risk of development or progression.
+Nevertheless, the model remains the most robust explanation for the overwhelming clinical evidence showing that testosterone therapy, when used to restore physiological levels in hypogonadal men, does not proportionally increase the risk of prostate cancer development or progression.
 It has fundamentally shifted the clinical paradigm, allowing for the safe and effective treatment of hypogonadism in appropriately selected and monitored men.

 References